tinacms/tina.io/content/docs/self-hosted/tina-backend/vercel-functions.md

 })
 ```

-Now you can run your site locally with the `netify dev` command
+Now you can run your site locally with the `next dev` command